1234 (Propaganda album): Production and reception

-The first single from the album, "Heaven Give Me Words", reached the UK Top 40 and also reached #22 on the U.S. Adult Contemporary chart.
-"Your Wildlife" reached #32 on the U.S. Dance Music/Club Play Singles chart.
+The first single from the album, "Heaven Give Me Words", reached the UK Top 40 and also reached No. 22 on the U.S. Adult Contemporary chart.
+"Your Wildlife" reached No. 32 on the U.S. Dance Music/Club Play Singles chart.
 Both songs were co-written by Howard Jones.
-Another single, "Only One Word" (which featured Pink Floyd guitarist David Gilmour), peaked at #71 in the UK.
+Another single, "Only One Word" (which featured Pink Floyd guitarist David Gilmour), peaked at No. 71 in the UK.

-The album itself peaked at #46 on the UK Album Chart.
+The album itself peaked at No. 46 on the UK Album Chart.

 The cover art is a close-up of part of the sculpture Unique Forms of Continuity in Space by Umberto Boccioni.